archit120/archit120.github.io/blog/dns.md

 ---
 layout: default_blog
-title: Archit - A DNS Dive
+title: Archit - A DNS Dive - Creating a DNS Resolver
 description: Hi!
 I'm Archit.
 This page attempts to chronicle my experience of creating a DNS resolver
 ---